Hedge Funds Domiciled in the BVI

 The BVI offers the approved fund for managers who want to establish a private offering to a small group of investors on a longer-term basis.
 The number of investors is capped at 20 and net assets may not exceed US$100 million.
 However, there is no minimum initial investment required and the fund is not required to appoint an auditor, a manager or a custodian.
 It is required to appoint an administrator to ensure there is some suitable oversight of its operations.
 This type of fund also benefits from the BVI’s fast track approval process and may receive approval to commence business within two days of submitting an application to the FSC.

 Private funds do not have a minimum initial investment amount for each investor or any “professional” or “sophistication” test for investors.
-This makes them popular with start-up managers, allowing a friends and family offering.
+This makes them popular with start-up managers, allowing friends and family offerings.

 To qualify as a private fund, the fund must either have no more than 50 investors or only make a private invitation to subscribe for or purchase fund interests